datalad-handbook/book/docs/basics/installation.rst

       - Afterwards, when prompted in the Power Shell, restart your computer

-   - **Step 2**: Install a Linux distribution of your choice
+   - **Step 2**: Install a Debian Linux distribution

-      - To do this, visit the Microsoft store, and search for your distribution of choice.
+      - To do this, visit the Microsoft store, and search for the Debian distro.
-        We recommend installing :term:`Ubuntu`.
+        We **strongly** recommend installing :term:`Debian`, even though other distributions are available.
 "Get" the app, and "install" it.

    - **Step 3**: Initialize the distribution